NoorNazar123/ecommercebackend/README.md

 Contributing
 We welcome contributions!
 Please follow these steps:

-Fork the repository.
+# Fork the repository.

-Create a new branch (git checkout -b feature/your-feature).
+Create a new branch (git checkout -b feature-your-branch-name).
 Commit your changes (git commit -m 'Add some feature').

-Push to the branch (git push origin feature/your-feature).
+Push to the branch (git push origin feature-your-branch-name).

 Open a pull request.